BekMart/denada/README.md

     - A Python-based web framework that handles database management, authentication, and server-side logic.
 - JavaScript
     - Added interactivity to the site, enabling dynamic features like event handling, form validation, and animations.

 ### Development, Version Control & Deployment
 - GitHub
     - Used for agile development, version control, storing the project repository, tracking changes, and enabling collaboration.
 - Gitpod/VS Code
     - The Integrated Development Environments (IDEs) used for writing, debugging, and managing the project’s code efficiently.
-    - Initially I started by using Gitpod but have migrated my project over to VS Code mid project.
+    - Initially, I started using Gitpod but migrated my project to VS Code midway through.
 - Heroku
     - A cloud platform used to deploy and host the live website, making it accessible to users online.

 ### Django Extensions & Libraries
 - Django AllAuth
     - Handles user authentication, account registration and login/logout.